Get up, go to school, play videogames, save the world, not necessarily in that order.

 - Tsundere: Heather, Kat

 - The Undead: The main villain of the first two series (and finally once again at the end in a rather awesome fashion), Lord Fear; walking skeleton and the resident Lich.
+Also Rotgut the zombie cowboy in the second season, who prefers the term "walking dead".

 - Unusual User Interface: Characters access the Sixth Dimension (the videogame world Ace hails from) by putting together pieces of the Amulet of Zoar.